Physical Therapy for Cancer Patients

 Call for an Appointment 855-855-6484

-Cancer surgery and treatments can impact your physical wellness in many ways, causing muscle weakness, difficulty balancing, limited range of motion, and more.
-Taking part in physical therapy as part of your recovery process can restore physical function and strength, helping you maintain or regain quality of life.
-We’ll teach you exercise routines and adaptive techniques that can help you feel better through treatment and recovery.
-Our physical therapists can meet with you whether you’re a Duke patient or coming from another health system.
-Once you set goals with our therapists, we’ll create a personalized plan that aligns with your healing and activity levels.
+Cancer treatment can impact your physical wellness in many ways, causing muscle weakness, difficulty balancing, limited range of motion and more.
+Participating in physical therapy as part of your recovery can restore physical function and strength, helping you maintain or regain your quality of life.
+You and your physical therapist will work together as a team to set personalized goals that are important to you and determining a plan of care that aligns with your healing.

 Find a Physical Therapy for Cancer Patients Doctor